Shadows (1958 film): 1959 reworking

-A major difference between the two was that Mingus' music was featured more in the first version, but the music was incongruously paired with the visuals, according to film critic Jonathan Rosenbaum.
+A major difference between the two versions was that Mingus' music was featured more in the first version, but the music was incongruously paired with the visuals, according to film critic Jonathan Rosenbaum.
 For the second version, Cassavetes replaced almost all of the Mingus recordings.
 For example, he removed a section in which a muted trumpet replaces the speech of character Tony on the phone, the sound mocking him.
 Another removed part involves the Mingus band shouting out a snatch of the gospel song "Leaning on the Everlasting Arms" during a scene in which Ben and his friends are recovering from a brutal fight.
 The first version also uses two Frank Sinatra songs that are not in the second version because Cassavetes could not obtain the rights.
 Mingus's saxophonist Shafi Hadi, previously known as Curtis Porter, provided most of the second version's soundtrack, expanding on a short passage that Mingus had written.
 Hadi was directed in his improvisation by Cassavetes, who acted out all the parts for him in the recording studio.

 Another difference between the versions is that Ben's statement "I've learned a lesson" comes at the end of the second version, conveying to the viewer that Ben will improve himself after receiving such a cruel beating.
 This brings a sense of moral closure to the film.
 In the first version, the fight and Ben's statement appear halfway through the film, following which he is shown doing the same things again, having failed to learn his lesson.
 Thus, Ben is portrayed as unlikely ever to change his ways in the first version.

 Reception

 In his December 1959 manifesto "A Call for a New Generation of Film Makers", Mekas said that Shadows was the start of a new movement that would inspire independent filmmakers, energize the flagging avant-garde film scene, and triumph over the commercial Hollywood film industry.
 Even so, he was upset that the film had been reworked.
 In January 1960, he wrote in his movie-review column in The Village Voice that the 1959 version was commercialized, "just another Hollywood film", and that everything he had praised in the first version had been "completely destroyed".
 Later in his life, he said that the first version should have never been remade, but that the second version was a better indication of the direction in which Cassavetes was going as a filmmaker.

+When the film was first released it was generally thought of as a vehicle for group improvisations.

 Shadows was given the Critics Award at the Venice Film Festival.
-Cassavetes obtained distribution through British Lion in 1961.
+Cassavetes obtained distribution through British Lion's Lion International Films in 1961.